RobTillaart/float16/README.md

 - negative numbers
 - infinity
 - rounding to zero (e.g. 1e-30)
+- array of numbers.
+- unit tests of the above..

 #### 0.1.5

 - update documentation
 - comparison operators
+- unit tests of the above..

 #### 0.1.6